MarcooLopez/Genomic-Selection/multi_environment.md

 ```

 **3. MxE Interaction**
-Including all environments together and including an environment-specific effect that accounts for GxE.
+Including all environments together (main effect) and an environment-specific effect that accounts for GxE.

 ```
 # Fixed effect and main effects of markers